HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation

-Paper \cite{Liu24} extends and modifies the Kolmogorov-Arnold representation theorem to create Kolmogorov-Arnold Networks (KANs) in several key ways.
+Paper \cite{Liu24} extends and modifies KART to create KANs in several key ways.
 While the original theorem uses a 2-layer network with a specific width in the hidden layer, KANs generalize this to allow arbitrary widths and depths, stacking multiple "KAN layers".

 A KAN layer is defined as a matrix of activation functions $\phi_{q,p}$, where $q$ is not restricted to the theoretical limit of $2n+1$:

 where $x_p$ denotes the $p$-th input to the layer, $n_{in}$ denotes the number of inputs, and $n_{out}$ denotes the number of outputs (not restricted to $2n+1$).